idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 6 Getting comfortable.md

 So you’ve [installed](https://cafetran.freshdesk.com/support/solutions/folders/6000232627) CafeTran Espresso on your computer.

-Let’s take some time to get acquainted and adjust it to your liking.
+Let’s take some time to get acquainted with the CAT tool and adjust it to your liking.

-Once you accept the software license, you are greeted by the Dashboard.
+Once you accept the software license, you are greeted by the [Dashboard](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/2-Menu-and-Interface#project-dashboard).

 To take a peek at the translation interface, you can close the Dashboard (Dashbord menu button > Close Dashboard) or simply create a new project.